Miskito people: Miskito Gods

-Miskito people were polytheist in the Pre-monarchic era.
-However, there are no records of human sacrifices like the Mayan or Incas in America.
+Miskito people were polytheist in the pre-monarchic era.
+However, there are no records of human sacrifices like the Maya or Incas.
 Their gods were Lapta (god of the sun), Kati (god of the moon), Slilma (god of the stars), Alwani (god of thunder), Imyula (god of lightning), Dusdawanka (god of trees and plants), Lidawanka (god of ocean, lakes and rivers), Rayakadawanka (god of living creatures), Sinslakadawanka (god of wisdom), Disangdawanka (god of fertility) Rakidawan (god of healing), Lasadawanka (god of dead souls) and Pruradawanka (god of death).

 Shamanism

 Prior to contact, Miskito people practiced a type of Shamanism where the shaman (known as Sukya) was seen as a healer by the community.
 The Sukya discovered cures by dreaming about them, and blowing smoke on the affected area.
 Group traditions included ritual dancing and drinking of a beverage known as mishla.
 Funeral traditions included a commemorative ceremony one year after death called Sikro.
 Only one leading shaman, known as Supreme Sukya or Okuli, could exist at a time and was revered by neighboring tribes as well.
 The Okuli exists as a representative to evil spirits, called Lasas.
 In the 1980s, shamans and group ceremonies took place in private.